About Shibuya PARCO Business Hours Point Up Campaign Pokepal Payment ・ +3Pt with PARCO Card

-Interview Coco Capitán| Solo exhibition "NAUSAUMVY: in fifty (definitive) photographs"
+Interview Coco Capitán| "NASIVY: in fifty (definitive) photographs"

 • LINE

-Interview Coco Capitán| Solo exhibition "NAUSAUMVY: in fifty (definitive) photographs"
+Interview Coco Capitán| "NASIVY: in fifty (definitive) photographs"

-Interview Coco Capitán| Solo exhibition "NAUSAUMVY: in fifty (definitive) photographs"
+Interview Coco Capitán| "NASIVY: in fifty (definitive) photographs"

-Coco Capitan is a Spanish artist who has attracted attention from all over the world in collaboration with various brands such as GUCCI, A.P.C., COS, NIKE, and DIOR.
-Her first solo exhibition in Japan, "NARCVY: in fifty (definitive) photo" is being held at PARCO MUSEUM TOKYO (until May 9).
-Based on his solo exhibition in London and Amsterdam, this exhibition, which will be completed in the series, will feature 50 hand-printed photographic works along with found objects (Saylor clothing embroidered by Coco himself and three flags of Lost Naïvy, which will be unveiled for the first time).
-In addition, a collection of works, which will be the definitive edition of the "NARUI GROUP" series, will be published from PARCO Publishing in June.
+Coco Capitan is a Spanish artist who has attracted attention from all over the world in collaboration with various brands such as GUCCI, A.P.C., COS, NIKE, DIOR.
+Her first solo exhibition in Japan, “NASIVY: in fifty (definitive) photographs,” is currently being held at PARCO MUSEUM TOKYO (May 9).
+Based on a solo exhibition in London and Amsterdam, this exhibition, which is the completed form of the series, will exhibit 50 hand-printed photographic works along with found objects (Saylor clothes embroidered by Koko and three flags of "Lost Naïvy", which will be unveiled for the first time.
+In addition, a collection of works, which will be the final version of the "NASIVY" series, will be published from PARCO Publishing in June.

 Photo